Free Consultation

 • DUI on a boat is not nearly as serious as DUIIn fact, more than 15% of boating fatalities are linked to alcohol.
 Operating a motorized watercraft in Arizona while impaired, or with a blood alcohol content (BAC) of 0.08 or greater (0.04 in the case of commercial vessels), is a class 1 misdemeanor, at the very least.
 In some cases, you could also be charged under federal law.

-• Partying is an acceptable part of boating, provided you’re not totally wasted.Operating a motorized boat or other watercraft while impaired to the slightest degree is a crime, just as it is for driving a car.
+• Partying is an acceptable part of boating, provided you’re not totally wasted.
+Operating a motorized boat or other watercraft while impaired to the slightest degree is a crime, just as it is for driving a car.
 You do not have to be roaring drunk to be impaired, or to be charged with BUI.

 • Boating Under the Influence is limited to alcohol.
 It’s ok to smoke pot while boating.
-As in the case of marijuana related DUI, the laws governing boating while under the influence include impairment as the result of drugs.
+As in the case of marijuana related DUI, the laws governing boating while under the influence include impairment as a result of drugs.

-• It’s hard to get caught for drinking (or drugging) and boating.In recent years, tolerance for alcohol related boating has declined, and police are on the lookout for intoxicated boaters.
+• It’s hard to get caught for drinking (or drugging) and boating.
+In recent years, tolerance for alcohol related boating has declined, and police are on the lookout for intoxicated boaters.
 Tools that were developed for the roadways, such as saturation patrols and sobriety checkpoints, are now being used by the Arizona Game and Fish Department / Sheriff’s Office to catch those suspected of boating under the influence.
 Don’t be misled by the rumors you might have heard about lenient treatment of impaired boaters — boating DUI is taken very seriously in Arizona.

 Our Past Results